tytydraco/yessleep/out/Im_an_Arctic_Researcher_We_Accidentally_Released_Something_Trapped_in_the_Ice_Final.md

 The helicopter veered towards the flair, like a moth drawn to a flame.

 The last thing I remember was the sudden brightness, an intense spotlight blinding me.
 A rush of noise, the helicopter descending, shouting voices, the crunch of boots on snow.
-And Then, with a nauseating lurch, the world turned black.
+And then, with a nauseating lurch, the world turned black.

 **August 1, 2021**